GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: The praise of God the Father, Son, and Holy Ghost / The song of Ambrose and Augustine.
-We praise thee O God, we knowledge thee to be the Lord
+Voice Text: The prayse of God the Father, Son, and Holy Ghost / The sang of Ambrosse.
+We praise thee o God, we knouledge thee to be the Lord

 General Note